svr-L/pca-portfolios-in-risk-regimes/README.md

 7. run validation and frozen-OOS allocation tests,
 8. evaluate with bootstrap-based paired inference.

-As the repository is cleaned further, a more explicit execution guide will be added.
+As the repository grows- further, a more explicit execution guide will be added.

 ---

-## 16. Short description (for GitHub “About”)

-**Regime-aware core-satellite allocation on an investable PCA equity core, combining ML-based stress regimes, portfolio-aware multi-asset satellite screening, and non-linear de-risking.**